vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Protocol.md

 to be shown to the user.

 The protocol used in the language server is based on s-expressions in LISP.
-Therefore, it can represent four basic datatypes: integers, strings, symbols and cons-cells.
+Therefore, it can represent four basic data types: integers, strings, symbols and cons-cells.
 A cons-cell is an object containing two members, usually referred to as `car` and `cdr` or `first` and `rest`.
-These members may refer to any instance of the datatypes in the protocol, including other cons-cells.
+These members may refer to any instance of the data types in the protocol, including other cons-cells.
 They can therefore be used to form more complex data structures, such as singly linked lists.
 A singly linked list is implemented by creating one cons-cell for each element in the list.
 The list content is stored in the `car` or `first` member of each cons cell. `cdr` or `rest` is used to point to the